Loading...

 ECTS, or the European Credit Transfer and Accumulation System, is a widely adopted framework in European higher education institutions.
 It allows academic performance to be compared across borders.
 For instance:

-• Under-ECTG, we have grade A, which equals to the U.S. up to an A.
+• Under-ECTG, we have grade A, equivalent to the U.S. up to an A.

 • Lower grades D and E equate to C+ and C in the U.S.